Have a look at the most frequently asked questions we receive here at The Sell New Group:

 How do I know how much to offer?

 You could look at recently sold, comparable property in the local area to get a feel of what property is generally selling for.
-Speak with the team at Sell New for their opinion on your offer, and whether they believe it will be successful.
+Speak with the team at The Sell New Group for their opinion on your offer, and whether they believe it will be successful.
 They will have an idea of what the seller of the property will accept.

 What does exchange of contracts mean?